What is Narendra Modi's Net Worth?

 Rise of Narendra Modi

 Modi's rise to prominence came during his tenure as the Chief Minister of Gujarat, a position he held from 2001 to 2014.
 His leadership in Gujarat was marked by a focus on economic development and industrial growth.
-During his tenure, Gujarat experienced rapid economic progress, attracting investments and earning a reputation as an economic powerhouse.
+Gujarat experienced rapid economic progress during his tenure, attracting investments and earning a reputation as an economic powerhouse.

 However, this period was also marred by controversy, particularly regarding the handling of the 2002 Gujarat riots, which led to widespread criticism and accusations of his involvement.
 These events cast a shadow on Modi's legacy, and the questions surrounding his role in the riots have remained a topic of intense debate and scrutiny.